zliobaite/redescription-asia-neogene/README.md

 > [!NOTE]
 > In this repository, we provide the code and data to allow full reproducibility of our analysis.
 > The code that we provide fully automates the data processing pipeline as described in the manuscript.
-> In particular, the code allows to extract the necessary data records from the source databases given the areas, time intervals and taxonomic orders of interest (cf. manuscript and appendix).
+> In particular, the code allows to extract the necessary data records from the source databases given the areas, time intervals and taxonomic orders of interest (cf. manuscript and supplementary information).
 >
 > Our analysis rests on publicly available data sources, such as [WorldClim](https://worldclim.org/) and the [NOW database](https://nowdatabase.luomus.fi/), which we do not maintain and curate ourselves.
 The teams behind these databases keep updating them, making edits, correcting and inserting records.
 > Therefore, we include snapshots of the databases taken at the time we performed the analysis, so that our results can be replicated by running the provided scripts.